If you find this software useful, please consider making a donation to help us continue to provide and support quality products like this.

 install-cocos3d script from an

 OSX Terminal session.
-Since cocos3d is built on top of cocos2d, you will also need to download the latest version of cocos2d before running the installation script.
+Since Cocos3D is a companion to Cocos2D, you will also need to download the latest version of Cocos2D before running the installation script.